‘Sports Illustrated’s’ ‘Curviest Model’ Hunter McGrady Shows Curves & Lots Of Leg In Little Black Dress

 Happy Easter my loves ❤️ Mathew 28:6 He is Risen!
 Sending all of you a big virtual hug today whether you celebrate or not!
 I love you guys so much! ????feeling grateful for the sun making an appearance today too.. anyone else?☀️ dress is sneak peak coming in the May drop of my line ALL WORTHY with QVC! ???? first drop comes April 22!!!

 The QVC pieces will debut on April 22.
-For her first clothing line, Hunter wanted to create a series of fashion-forward pieces in sizes from XXXS-5X, to show that fashion is for all women and that everyone can wear the same clothing items, tailored to their specific size range.
+For her first clothing line, Hunter wanted to create a series of fashion-forward pieces in sizes from XXXS-5X to show that fashion is for all women and that everyone can wear the same clothing items, tailored to their specific size range.

 Fans loved the fun photos and shared their comments on Instagram, applauding Hunter for her latest business endeavor.